-The self-blend model appeals to students who want classes outside of school, involving them signing up for online courses to take during spare time.
+The self-blend model appeals to students who want classes outside of school, involving them signing up for online courses to take during their spare time.

 Gifted and driven students are generally the ones who gravitate towards this model.
-They often do so for advanced placement or if they’re interested in a subject that goes beyond curriculum.
+They often do so for advanced placement or if they’re interested in a subject that goes beyond the curriculum.